mrhenry/secure-password/README.md

 # Secure password

-jQuery plugin that checks password safety by some rules.
+jQuery plugin that checks password safety by some predefined rules.
 Simpler characters used means longer password needed.

 It automatically renders progress on a `<progress class="js-progress">` element and shows hints in a `.js-error` div.